Ploy × Google Search Console

 Eight ways teams put Google Search Console to work with Ploy.

-When a page’s CTR drops on a keyword, Korra rewrites titles and metas to recover it.
+When a page’s CTR drops on a keyword, Ploy rewrites titles and metas to recover it.

-Pages that fall out of the top 10 trigger a Korra re-optimization pass — content refreshed, internal linking added.
+Pages that fall out of the top 10 trigger a Ploy re-optimization pass — content refreshed, internal linking added.

 Surface queries where you rank 8–20 with > 1k impressions and ship targeted content for each.